aoirint/QuickPurchaseCompany/README.md

 9. Issue a command: `wal`.
 10. Confirm that a walkie is spawned on the ship.

-### 8. Purchase on the third day orbit after landing on the company and routing on a moon
+### 8. Purchase on the third day orbit after landing on the company and routing to a moon

 1. Start a new game.
 2. Land on `Experimentation`.